Baden Army: The Baden Revolutions of 1848

 However, only 5 months later, in September, there was another uprising, the Struve Putsch.
 Gustav Struve, who fled to Switzerland after the April insurrection, crossed the border into Baden again on 21 September and proclaimed the German Republic in Lörrach that same day.
 From Lörrach he moved north and reached Staufen im Breisgau via Kandern and Schliengen on 24 September.
 Between eight and ten thousand men had meanwhile joined his ranks.
 At Staufen, however, he encountered a force that had been summoned from Karlsruhe and Rastatt consisting of two battalions of infantry, one squadron of cavalry and four guns and commanded by General Friedrich Hoffmann.
 Hoffmann's contingent, about 800 strong met around 3,000 revolutionaries who had barricaded themselves near Staufen.
 The rebels were decisively defeated in the Battle of Staufen in the course of which 19 of their number and one soldier were killed, several houses were set on fire and 60 insurgents were captured.
-The revolutionaries fled to the uppe Wiesental valley and from there to Wehr, where Struve was captured on 25 September.
+The revolutionaries fled to the upper Wiesental valley and from there to Wehr, where Struve was captured on 25 September.